 Babcock’s most important contribution arose from his skepticism regarding the biological equivalency of chemically similar feeds from different crops.
 In 1907 four of his younger associates — E.B.
 Hart, E.V.
 McCollum, H. Steenbock, and G. Humphrey began a cattle-feeding experiment using chemically equivalent rations, each derived from a different plant.
 The experiment not only confirmed Babcock’s skepticism but led to studies that helped develop the vitamin concept.
 Babcock also studied metabolic water in insects and, in his later years, sought to investigate the structure of matter and its relation to energy.

-Stephen Babcock died in 1931, in Madison, Wisconsin, at age 87.
+Stephen Babcock died in 1931, in Madison, Wisconsin, at age 87, from a heart attack suffered during a heat wave.
 In 1948, the Institute of Food Technologists created the Stephen M. Babcock Award (now the Babcock-Hart Award) in honor of Babcock’s achievements.

 References and Further Reading: